Sugar Production

 Agriculture And Soil Preservation

-Early in 1858 Barbados established a cane research laboratory - It pioneered in developing new strains of cane that were resistant to pests and climate change.
 Barbados was first to discover how to propagate plants from the seeds of the cane arrows.
-It led the world in cane research which helped to make it the foremost produces of sugar in the Caribbean, and the birthplace of rum.
+It led the world in cane research which helped to make the island the foremost producer of sugar in the Caribbean, and the birthplace of rum.

 Speaker 1: Sugarcane breeding started in Barbados in 1888.
 The oldest institution doing this in the world.
 On top of that, Barbados was the place that discovered that you could actually collect real seed from these arrows and grow it into sugarcane.